Speak to us

 Again, unfortunately there can be no guarantees regarding this.
-We will have nine different form classes, each with a mix of students from different primary schools.
+We will have a number of different form classes, each with a mix of students from different primary schools.
 This provides each student with a real opportunity to extend their friendship circles and potentially make some life-long friends.

 11. What clubs and activities do St Cuthbert’s offer?

 An important aspect of life at St Cuthbert’s is giving students the chance to take part in a wide range of extra-curricular opportunities.
 These can range from core subject groups such as Science club and Geography club, to multiple chances to get involved in specialism subjects groups in Performing Arts, Technology, Computing and PE.
 Running alongside this will be the opportunity for students to contribute towards the Catholic ethos of the school through our Student Chaplain programme.